Jawz84/Blog/PowerShell Contributing.md

 If a bug is not reproducible, more research may be needed.
 You may be able to help the user who filed the bug with that.

-> Tip: consider 'Watching' the github repo.
+> :information_source: Consider 'Watching' the github repo.
 You'll get a feel for what is going on daily.

 ### 3. Comment on language change proposals

-> Requires
+> :memo: Requires
 >
 > - GitHub account

-Bigger changes or more complicated features/ideas go through the Request For Change (RFC) process.
+The following things currently require an RFC:

+- Large-scale changes to cmdlets
+- **Any** changes to core language features
+- New language features
+- Deprecation of outdated features

-Anyone can submit a proposal and  request comments from the community and the PowerShell team.
+Anyone can submit a proposal and  request comments from the community and the PowerShell Team.
 Typically, an RFC will remain open for two months, to give everyone the opportunity to comment.
 At this point, the PowerShell Committee will make the decision to approve or reject the RFC.